 By Dur Wali Khan

-The population of Upper Ghizer valley, according to census is around 12000.
+The population of the valley, according to the latest census, is around thirty thousand with 65 % literacy rate.

-To meet the energy requirement of the valley, government has established 02 Megawatt hydroelectric power station in the valley.
+To meet the energy requirements of the valley, NGOs, namely AKRSP and SRSP, with the help of community organizations have established hydroelectric power stations in each village of the valley.

-Ghizer river originating from Khukhush Gol duly fed by small tributaries/streams on its way and flows down and joins Gilgit river.
+Laspur river originating from Bashqar Gol duly fed by three small tributaries on its way, namely Rizhun Gol, Raman Gol and Gasht gol flows down and joins Yarkhun river at Sarghuz Mastuj.
+It abounds with trout fish.